panoplyio/panoply-python-sdk/README.md

 * You follow the best-practices and standard code conventions for the programming language used.
 * Keep it slim.
 Avoid too many dependencies if possible.
 * Test it throughly with unit-tests.
+* Add an annotated git tag with the version number (eg: v1.0.0) to the master branch locking the data source to a specific version.
 * Notify the Panoply.io team of your data source, and we will integrate it promptly.